lionize/jest-matcher-structure/readme.md

 })
 ```

+### Helper Functions

-jest-matcher-structure also comes with two helper functions--`some` and `every`--for fields where you need to test the comparison value against multiple truths.
+jest-matcher-structure comes with the helper functions `some`, `every`, and `repeat`.

+`some` and `every` are for fields where you need to test the comparison value against multiple truths.
 You pass them an array and jest-matcher-structure works its magic!
 Here's an example:

 ```javascript
 import { some, every, toMatchStructure } from 'jest-matcher-structure'